 A Kickstarter success, it features a bunch of avian skateboarders pulling heelflips and grinding Tony Hawk-style around a host of skate park levels.
 What's not to love about that?

 A twenty-two-minute timeloop game that we've had our eye on for quite some time on other consoles, Outer Wilds is finally coming to Switch in Summer 2021.
 Not to be confused with The Outer Worlds, which is already available on Switch, Outer Wilds was one of the games we hoped to see get a Switch port at the start of the year so we're thrilled we'll soon be able to play it on-the-go.

 Obsidian's Pillars of Eternity picked up the torch put down by Baldur’s Gate many moons ago, and both of those games are available to play on your favourite Nintendo hybrid handheld.
 Pillars Of Eternity II: Deadfire is coming soon and is set five years after the events of the previous game.
 It's been available on PS4 and Xbox One since January 2020, although it had its own performance issues on these consoles.
 Hopefully the extra time taken with the Switch port will iron out any significant issues.

 SWERY's The Good Life is described as a 'debt replayment daily life RPG' and 'Daily Life Simulator x SWERISM'.
 It's set in Britain and looks like what you get if you Twin Peaks was transplanted into the Galar region from Pokémon Sword and Shield.
-From famed the director behind D4: Dark Dreams Don't Die and Deadly Premonition, it's coming in Summer 2021.
+From famed the director behind D4: Dark Dreams Don't Die and Deadly Premonition, it's coming in Fall 2021.